Address: Quai Antione Ferchaud – 33250 Pauillac

 Telephone: +33 (0)5 56 11 29 00

 Another of Pauillac’s bevy of fifth growths, Château Grand-Puy Ducasse was seen as a bit of an under-performer in the past but things appear to have improved significantly in the last decade since its acquisition by CA Grand Crus.
 The 2000 seemed really good to me, classic Pauillac, and the 2009 & 2010 look very good too.
 It is one the few Châteaux from the Pauillac appellation that is located in the town of Pauillac itself.
-I posted a more detailed review of the changes and personalities on the site entitled Fields of Dreams
+Recent vintages in 2015 and 2016 are very impressive.
+I posted a more detailed review of some of the changes and personalities in a post entitled Fields of Dreams

 Vineyard/Terroir: 40 hectares on siliceous Garonne gravel planted with 60% Cabernet Sauvignon and 40% Merlot.

 Winemaking/Elévage: Traditional with oak ageing, 30-40% of which are new each vintage.

 - 2016 Deep and dark at centre; tight to edge; blackcurrant cassis; violet lift; nicely pure; Cabernet looks good; very bright and polished; cool and layered; really nice texture; this could be the best Grand Puy-Ducasse yet; very exciting; has polish; extract on the palate with mocha on the finish; some chew; will work well.
 Certainly the best from here since the fabulous 2009.
 Tasted 2/4/17.
 Drink 2024-2036.
 93-94+